treenwang1/claude-task-master-plus/assets/scripts_README.md

    - `clear-subtasks`: Remove subtasks from specified tasks
    - `next`: Determine the next task to work on based on dependencies
    - `show`: Display detailed information about a specific task
-   - `analyze-complexity`: Analyze task complexity and generate recommendations
-   - `complexity-report`: Display the complexity analysis in a readable format
    - `add-dependency`: Add a dependency between tasks
    - `remove-dependency`: Remove a dependency from a task
    - `validate-dependencies`: Check for invalid dependencies